IM-WADD/Week7Practical2/README.md

 If you are storing data in a form more complex than a basic string (e.g. an object literal).
 Don't forget to use `JSON.stringify(yourData)` to correctly format the data for storage, and `JSON.parse(localStorage.getItem("yourKey"))` to convert the stored data back to its original type.

+Test that everything is working by choosing a new theme then closing your browser and reopening the page.
+If everything has worked, the selected theme should be remembered.

 ## Stage 3: Storing more complex data
+This stage is significantly more challenging.
+Try to complete it by yourself but remember that you can always consult the sample solutions.

 ### Exercise 3.1: Store contact form data
-You will need the completed cat adoption agency contact form you created for Practical 14.
+You will need the completed cat adoption agency contact form you created for Week 4 Practical 2.
 You can also use the sample solution if you prefer.

 At the moment, nothing happens to the data entered in the form.
 If this were a real adoption agency website, enquiries sent via the contact form would at the very least be emailed to someone at the agency.
 They may also be sent to a database that would allow the agency to keep track of all enquiries.

 In this exercise, you will store the contact form data in `localStorage`.
 Local storage would not be an appropriate storage location for contact form data in a real application but you're being asked to complete this task to gain experience working with more complex data in JSON.

 When the submit button is clicked AND all data is determined to be valid (required fields are filled in), create a JavaScript object literal that stores all the data entered by the user.
-Remember that some questions in the form have follow up questions, so you will have to think about how to store those responses too.
-Try printing out your object literal to check that everything looks alright.
+- Remember that some questions in the form have follow up questions, so you will have to think about how to store those responses too.
+- If that feels too challenging, remove the follow up questions from the form.
+- When you are done, try printing out your object literal to check that everything looks alright.
 For example, here is what mine looks like for someone with no kids and one other pet:

 ```
 {